 - 1 From the main menu, select Settings > 2-Way Radio > Alert Type. - Tip: If Alert Type does not appear: From the main menu, select Ring Tones.
-Make sure Vibe All is set to Off.
-Repeat step 1. - 2 Select Vibrate to set your phone to vibrate. -or-Select Silent to set your phone to neither vibrate nor make a sound
+Make sure Vibrate All is set to Off.
+Repeat step 1. - 2 Select Vibrate to set your phone to vibrate.

+Tip: Select Silent in step 2 to set your phone to neither vibrate nor make a sound.